csabakecskemeti/llm_predictive_router_package/README.md

 ```

 ### Explanation of Fields:

+#### Classifier Entry:
+- **classifier**: This special entry defines the model used to classify the complexity of the user's input.
+The `model_id` field specifies the model that is fine-tuned for prompt classification.
+  - **model_id**: The identifier of the classifier model (e.g., Roberta-based classifier).
+This model predicts the complexity of the user prompt, allowing the router to choose the appropriate LLM for the response.
+It does not generate text but informs the routing logic.

+#### LLM Entries:
 - **escalation_order**: Defines the order in which models are escalated.
 Lower values are selected for less complex prompts, while higher values indicate more complex prompts.
 - **url**: The URL of the API endpoint where the model is hosted.
 - **api_key**: The API key required to authenticate with the model service.